lmigueldf/doc/native/native-remote-debug.md

 The front-end is only confirmed to work with Google Chrome so you may also want to install Chrome.

 ## Usage

-This is a part of the [Game Closure DevKit project](http://docs.gameclosure.com), and is part of the Game Closure DevKit web interface under `Remote Debug`.

-To manually run the software:

 ~~~
 $ node NativeInspector